gradle/gradle/subprojects/docs/src/docs/release/notes.md

     }

-Note that the [ivy schema](http://ant.apache.org/ivy/schemas/ivy.xsd) demands that any extra info elements be added after any child elements of 'info' that are defined in the schema (e.g. description or ivyauthor).
-This means that any [withXml()](javadoc/org/gradle/api/publish/ivy/IvyModuleDescriptorSpec.html#withXml%28org.gradle.api.Action%29) actions must take care to insert any schema-defined 'info' child elements <i>before</i> any extra 'info' elements that may have been added.
+Note that the [ivy schema](http://ant.apache.org/ivy/schemas/ivy.xsd) demands that any extra info elements be added after any child elements of `'info'` that are defined in the schema (e.g. `'description'` or `'ivyauthor'`).
+This means that any [withXml()](javadoc/org/gradle/api/publish/ivy/IvyModuleDescriptorSpec.html#withXml%28org.gradle.api.Action%29) actions must take care to insert any schema-defined 'info' child elements <i>before</i> any extra `'info'` elements that may have been added.

 Furthermore, retrieving extra info elements with namespace when resolving Ivy modules is also available now.
-This is exposed via the
-[IvyExtraInfo](javadoc/org/gradle/api/artifacts/ivy/IvyExtraInfo.html) object in component metadata rules.
+This is exposed via the [IvyExtraInfo](javadoc/org/gradle/api/artifacts/ivy/IvyExtraInfo.html) object in component metadata rules.

     dependencies {
         components {